Canada in Afghanistan: The Faces and Stories of Sacrifice

 - Two panel painting 6 x 6 feet honours those who suffer from PTSD and those who take their own lives.

-Multi-media revealing soldiers’ perspective of Afghanistan through their photographs of life on the base, on patrol and interacting with the Afghan people.
-The TV will be housed in a wood cabinet.
+- Video revealing soldiers' perspective of Afghanistan through their photographs of life on the base, on patrol and interacting with the Afghan people.

 The exhibit requires a minimum of 160 - 175 linear feet if the portraits are double hung or 260 linear feet if hung in one row.
-The exhibit may be adapted for smaller spaces by eliminating some elements like the tree or TV.
-A hanging system for the portraits and lighting for each portrait is needed.
+The exhibit may be adapted for smaller spaces by eliminating some elements.
+A hanging system and appropriate lighting for the portraits is needed.
 Requires installation by venue staff.